Ja7ad/Library/README.md

 # Transaction
-MongoDB transaction pattern in Golang
+Library is MongoDB distributed transaction pattern for microservices in Golang